Coros Apex review: 'Wow! Game changer!'

 Supported Workouts - Run, Indoor Run, Trail Run, Track Run, Mountain Climb, Hike, Bike, Indoor Bike, Pool Swim, Open Water, Triathlon, Gym Cardio, GPS Cardio, Ski, Snowboard, XC Ski, Ski Touring, Multisport

 (Check out the Coros website and use code CAP-Howard to receive a free watch band ($30 value) with any watch.
 You must add both the watch and the band into the cart and apply the code at checkout to redeem the promotion.)
+Watch in action

 The watch feels lighter and looks sleeker than my Fenix 5 but is also sturdy.